Doctoral Degrees in Nursing

-American Sentinel University offers an online Doctor of Nursing Practice program for nurse leaders and educators seeking a practice-focused degree that will help them gain the credibility, management skills, credentials and industry knowledge they need in today’s rapidly changing healthcare environment.
+American Sentinel College offers an online Doctor of Nursing Practice program for nurse leaders and educators seeking a practice-focused degree that will help them gain the credibility, management skills, credentials and industry knowledge they need in today’s rapidly changing healthcare environment.
 Our DNP degree program features the flexibility of online learning, experienced faculty with significant nursing leadership and educational experience, and a nationwide representation of students to learn and grow with.

 Choose from four Online DNP Program Specializations:

 Leadership-focused specialization that prepares faculty, program directors and deans to lead nursing education programs.
 The online DNP Educational Leadership, one of only a few, includes curriculum development, technology and simulation, assessment and more.